A Dual-level Model Predictive Control Scheme for Multi-timescale Dynamical Systems--Extended Version: D-MPC algorithm

-The following theoretical results can be stated: \begin{theorem} Under Assumption \ref{assump:A}, if the initial condition is such that $x^{\scriptscriptstyle[N]}(0)=x(0)$ and~\eqref{Eqn:HLoptimiz} is feasible at $k=0$, then the following results can be stated for the proposed D-MPC control algorithm \begin{itemize} \item [1.]
-The feasibility can be guaranteed: \begin{itemize} \item for the high-level problem \eqref{Eqn:HLoptimiz} at all slow time instant $k>0$; \item for the low-level problem \eqref{Eqn:LLoptimiz} at all fast time instant $h\geq 0$. \end{itemize} \item [2.]
-The slow-time scale system $\Sigma^{\scriptscriptstyle[N]}$ enjoys the convergence property, i.e., $\lim_{k\to+\infty} (u^{\scriptscriptstyle[N]}(k),\, x^{\scriptscriptstyle[N]}(k),\, y^{\scriptscriptstyle[N]}(k))=(u_r,\, x_r,\, y_r)$. \item [3.]
-Moreover, for the low-level problem \eqref{Eqn:LLoptimiz}, it holds that $\lim_{h\to+\infty} \delta u(h)=0$.
-Finally, $\lim_{h\to+\infty}(u(h),\, x(h),\, y(h))=(u_r,\, x_r,\, y_r)$. \end{itemize} \end{theorem} Note that, the terminal constraint~\eqref{LLoptimiz_term_con} plays a crucial role for the closed-loop properties of the D-MPC due to the fact that it guarantees $x^{\scriptscriptstyle[N]}(k+1)=x^{\scriptscriptstyle[N]}(k+1|k)$.
-However, since the proposed D-MPC control structure is an upper-bottom one, the computed value of $x_f^{\scriptscriptstyle[N]}(k)$ at the high level influences the control performance at the low level due to~\eqref{LLoptimiz_term_con}.
-For this reason, the state $x_f(h)$ associated with $y_f(h)$ in the basic time scale might not converge to its nominal value faster than $x_s(h)$ especially for systems that exhibit nonseparable open-loop dynamics.
-This problem can be properly coped with in the framework of the \emph{incremental} D-MPC whose details will be given in the following section.
+\end{enumerate} \end{theorem} Note that, the terminal constraint~\eqref{LLoptimiz_term_con} plays a crucial role for guaranteeing the closed-loop properties of the D-MPC.
+However, as the proposed D-MPC control structure is an upper-bottom one, the computed value of $\hat x_f^{\scriptscriptstyle[N]}(k)$ at the high level influences the control performance at the low level due to~\eqref{LLoptimiz_term_con}.
+For this reason, the state $\hat x_f(h)$ associated with $\hat y_f(h)$ in the basic time scale might not converge to its nominal value faster than $\hat x_s(h)$ especially for systems that exhibit nonseparable open-loop dynamics.
+We solve this problem in the following section.